Dudley &

 How do I get there?

 The event takes place at Dudley Town Hall.
 Dudley is very well served by many bus routes around Birmingham, Wolverhampton, and the Black Country.
-However, Dudley Bus Station remains under redevelopment and so buses are instead stopping at various locations around the town centre:
+However, Dudley Bus Station remains under redevelopment and so buses are instead stopping at various locations around the town centre.
+There are also various stops, not far from the town hall to get your bus back home.

 This map, provided by Transport For West Midlands, demonstrates locations of the temporary stops during rebuilding work of the town centre bus station.